Napa River Citizen Science Project (2025-2026)

 Map of Napa River sampling transects in Vallejo, CA, with city limits outlined in red and white dashed lines and sampling sites marked with orange labels.

-Volunteer: Get involved by joining our community-led native plant distribution events and outreach initiatives or volunteer to join our citizen science effort by helping collect water samples to test for major pollutants.
+Volunteer: Get involved by joining our community-led native plant distribution events and outreach initiatives, or volunteer to join our citizen science effort by helping collect water samples.
 And/or, if you have advice or tips about where we should sample, please let us know!
 Contact annie@ocefoundation.org

 Learn: Follow our social media channels and sign up for our newsletter to stay informed about our progress and upcoming events.

-Support: Spread the word about our campaign.
-Tag us on social media and use #vallejowaterfront.
+Support: Spread the word about our campaign!
+Tag us on social media @ocefoundation.
 Every share and conversation helps amplify our impact.

 Donate: Your generous contributions fuel our mission.
-Donations directly support essential water quality monitoring, advanced field operations, and native plant giveaways.
+Donations directly support local water quality monitoring, advanced field operations, work with high school students and community groups, and plant giveaways.

 Get Involved!